This page may contain affiliate links. Read my full disclaimer

 For the lucky few, they just cut out a couple of food items or stop snacking between meals and they are back to the weight they desire.

 But for the rest of us, it is much easier to start looking and feeling great naked if we stop addressing just the food and diet issue so much and start looking into the subconscious intelligence that is running the show.

 If you are programmed for self-punishment and pain subconsciously there is no way you are going to allow yourself to be successful in losing weight and keeping it off.

 Whatever you want most will be beyond your reach until you address the underlying beliefs about food and eating.

-A great way to learn how to let go of old eating patterns and ideas is the free information over at Psychology of Eating.
+A great way to learn how to let go of old eating patterns and ideas is through the Psychology of Eating.
 They have articles, videos, and a free hour-long seminar you can sign up for as well as paid programs if you want to go deeper.

 Unless you address the subconscious programming, it is much harder to sustain healthy changes.
 Awareness that being uncomfortable is part of the process of creating new habits.
 It is going to feel weird at first to think differently about your body and how you eat whatever you are eating.

 You are not going to want to let go of whatever harsh regime you have going.

 Stop counting calories or following your list of forbidden foods or exercising until you drop every day.
 Or whatever rules you have created around food and eating.

 I am not saying you should stop exercising or stop trying to eat healthfully, just learn to go about it in a different way.